Siddharth-2954/summerinternship2024_D23IT177/README.md

 - Checked the website to ensure that items are being properly added
 - Identified that the product image is not showing and started working on solving the error
 - Began learning about React components and Express

+#### ╰┈➤ Day 2: Troubleshooting and System Review
+- Continued troubleshooting and working on solving the product image error
+- Explored more about React components and practiced implementing them
+- Reviewed the expense management system and noted areas for improvement
+- Made some changes in Bootstrap CSS for the product management system